Gas bubble disease: Signs and symptoms

-The gas bubble disease can be detected by the formation of small gas bubbles under the epidermis which includes the formation of gas bubbles in the skin, the gills and eyeballs causing exophtalmia.
+Gas bubble disease can be detected by the formation of small gas bubbles under the epidermis which includes the formation of gas bubbles in the skin, the gills and eyeballs causing exophtalmia.
 Gas bubbles may also form in extremities (fins), in the vascular system where they often cause embolism and in their mouth opening.
 The gas bubble disease may cause floating problems due to the excessive amount of gas in their bodies, ultimately leading to upside-down swimming and death.

 Gas bubble disease may also occur in humans and is commonly known as decompression sickness.
 It generally occurs in divers when they resurface without using proper decompression procedures.
 The supersaturation of nitrogen in the body tissues is causing an unbalanced gas saturation in blood vessels and organs.
 The main concern with this disease in particular is when it develops and transforms into air embolism, which causes severe blockades in the lung and in the blood vessels, which is especially dangerous in arteries.
 Expanding gases can rupture the small air-cavities located in the lungs (alveoli), thus causing pulmonary barotrauma which can ultimately lead to death due to pulmonary failure.